XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-01-0531.md

 define additional means for eliciting the endpoint at the CE side corresponding to the endpoint of the 3GPP-related function.

-With solely EP_Transport characterization in 3GPP as today (i.e.,
+With solely EP_Transport characterization in 3GPP (i.e.,
 according to 3GPP Release 16 specifications), we could expect the NS CE endpoint being identified by a combination of IP address and some additional information such as vlan tag, MPLS label or SR SID that